 - Check out the legislative authority for the program: Social Security Act, Title XVIII, Sections 1814 and 1820.

-- The Office of Rural Health Policy maintains an informational website about their programs which support rural hospitals, including the Flex Program
+- The Federal Office of Rural Health Policy maintains an informational website about their programs which support rural hospitals, including the Flex Program

 - Centers for Medicare and Medicaid Services